 Each year, more than 700,000 Americans suffer from vertebral compression fractures, which often result in prolonged disability.
-At Vascular and Interventional Associates in Crestview Hills, Kentucky, the team offers innovative treatments for vertebral compression fractures that alleviate symptoms and improve quality of life.
+The Board Certified Vein and Vascular Specialists of Crestview Hills, KY, Northern Kentucky, and Cincinnati offer innovative treatments for vertebral compression fractures that alleviate symptoms and improve quality of life.
 To schedule a consultation with the interventional pain specialists, contact the office by phone or use the online booking tool today.

 Vertebral compression fractures occur when one or more of your spinal vertebrae break or collapse.
 These compression fractures cause pain, loss of height, and/or deformity.